 In addition to university teaching experience,I have a worked with Duke University’s Talent Identification Program (Duke TIP), the University of Georgia’s Torrance Center, and similar programs since summer 2012.
-These programs aim to bring together gifted high school students for an intensive college-like experience.
+These programs aim to bring together gifted middle school and high school students for an intensive college-like experience.
 As an instructor for these courses, I was responsible for all course design and course material.
 These courses are academically rigorous but also highly interactive.

 I have designed and taught courses ranging from an international relations course for Indian middle school students to weekend courses on social science and humanities topics such stem cell research and the television series The West Wing.

 More information is included below.

 Duke TIP Field Studies

 2016- Instructor: International Ingenuity: Growing Power and Creative Solutions, Duke TIP

 - College level course at Duke Kunshan University in Kunshan, Jiangshu, China.

 - Course to be taught in July 2016.

 2015- Instructor: International Ingenuity: Political Simulations and Problem Solving, Duke TIP’s Talent Search India, May 2015